adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/container/v1/container/README.md

 ## Features

-* Allows addition of Background Color and Background image of varying container.
+* Allows to configure a background color and a background image
-* Allowed components can be configured through policy configuration.
+* Allows components can be configured through policy configuration.
-* Allow addition of custom color swatches for background color.
+* Allows addition of custom color swatches for background color.
-* Allow hide/show for background color and background images.
+* Allows hide/show for background color and background images.
-* Allow hide/show for color picker properties
+* Allows hide/show for color picker properties

 ### Use Object
 The Container component uses the `com.adobe.cq.wcm.core.components.models.GenericContainer` Sling model as its Use-object.